 Infinity Note Compiler

-Infinity is a platform-independent system for executables and shared libraries to export information to software development tools such as debuggers.
+Infinity is a platform-independent system for executables and shared libraries to expose functionality to debug, monitoring, and analysis tooling.

 In Infinity, executable and shared library files contain Infinity notes in addition to their regular contents.
 Each Infinity note contains a function encoded in a platform-independent instruction set that note-consuming tools can load and execute.